devflhz/apprentice/blog/content/articles/week-2/myth-of-the-genius-programmer.md

 # Don't try to be a genius

-Brian and Ben talk about how any successul piece of software was never single-handedly created by a genius programmer, they've all had help from the community.
+Brian and Ben talk about how any successful piece of software was never single-handedly created by a genius programmer, they've all had help from the community.
 Their advice is don't be afraid of collaboration.

 # Lose your ego

 There's this style of programming called Egoless Programming in which personal factors are minimized so that the quality may be improved.
-Programmers review each other's code in a way that personal feelings are put aside and the code is evaluated on its own merits.
+Programmers review each other's code in a way that personal feelings are put aside, and the code is evaluated on its own merits.

 This often tends to lead to open communication, greater conformity and job satisfaction.